 An affirmative vote by at least four of the seven Segments shall be necessary to amend these Bylaws.

 Section 13.2 Amendments to the Articles of Incorporation.
-In accordance with the procedures set forth in Article 1396-4.02 of the Texas Non-Profit Corporation Act , an affirmative vote of at least two-thirds of all Corporate Members shall be required to amend the Articles of Incorporation.
+In accordance with the procedures set forth in Section 22.164(b)(1) of the Texas Business Organizations Code, an affirmative vote of at least two-thirds of all Corporate Members shall be required to amend the Articles of Incorporation.

 ARTICLE 14